Shivangi-Sharma-CS/Stocks/README.md

 You start the servers as follows:
 ![server start](https://media.giphy.com/media/FKbxrwlm5K7HQf36M6/giphy.gif)

-Then type USER to start login process, if you are not a user you are automatically created as a user
+Then type USER to start login process, if you are not a user you are automatically created as a user:

 ![user login](https://media.giphy.com/media/MzXJDjmU7iaPr6laGJ/giphy.gif)

 Now use the `TRACK` and `PORTFOLIO` to track a stock price for your account as follows: